 What is Fair Trade?
-At its core, Fair Trade aims to achieve fairness and transparency in international trade, and to combat worldwide poverty by securing the rights of marginalized producers and workers.
+By definition, Fair Trade aims to achieve fairness and transparency in international trade, and to combat worldwide poverty by securing the rights of marginalized producers and workers.
+That said, Fair Trade is more than just trading.
+It is a vision of business and trade that puts people and planet before profit, fights poverty, climate change, gender inequality and injustice, and is a proof of concept that showcases the enterprise models of the new economy.
 Kimberton Whole Foods’ mission is to support fair trade initiatives by selling products that meet or surpass fair trade standards.

 Which products can be Fair Trade Certified?
 Fair trade certification, at this time, is mostly given to crops such as coffee, chocolate, fruit, and cotton, which can be monitored at the farm level.
 Manufactured products, such as a cotton shirt, can be certified if all steps in production are certified.
 For more complex manufacturing, certification may not be possible.
 (But it doesn’t mean that they can’t be fairly, responsibly traded.)
 Producers may join a membership group for accountability in place of third party certification.